sebbdk/vargr-dbai/readme.md

 * Documentation
 * Test suite refactor
 * Pick new integrations, Redis, CouchDB..??
-* Are the common missing use cases?
+* Are there any common missing use cases?
+ * Nested document support or save/update related table row
-* Consider Transaction support
+* Consider Transaction support for stabillity

 ## Architectural vision